Denloob/Denloob/README.md

 Between eighth and ninth grade I released a simple game on android and wrote a prototype of a chat bot in python, but since I found it too complicated I decided to take a break from programming.

-In ninth grade I was invited to join a more advanced AI project, [AI4Y](https://www.intel.com/content/www/us/en/corporate/artificial-intelligence/ai-for-youth.html) in which my team and I decided to write an AI based on KNN that would return your disease depending on your symptoms.
+In ninth grade I was invited to join a more advanced AI project, [AI4Y](https://www.intel.com/content/www/us/en/corporate/artificial-intelligence/ai-for-youth.html) in which my team and I decided to write an AI based on KNN that would be able to conver ASL to English, and we used it to make a ASL keyboard, which we implemented to my friend's chattiing app.

 # My hobbies

 My main hobby is programming, for example I am playing a game named [Screeps](https://screeps.com/) in which I need to write a bot with [JS](https://www.javascript.com/) that will mine resources, build structures and survive among other players.
+You can find my first bot on [GitHub](https://github.com/Denloob/dci-screeps).

 Also I love plaing video games.
 Most of them online so I can play them with friends, or logic-based like puzzles, strategy and etc. For example I am playing [GreyHack](https://greyhack.net/), [Baba Is You](https://hempuli.com/baba/) on pc and [hoplite](http://www.magmafortress.com/p/hoplite.html) on my phone.